parulbaweja/carl/README.md

 # Carl

-A personal assistant to manage your job search.
+## Summary
+Carl is a web application for tracking important events during the job search.
+The app allows users to log entries, compare companies and view personal analytics (i.e. applications per week, application status, offer amounts).

+## Technologies
+* Backend: Python, Flask, SQLAlchemy, PostgreSQL
+* Frontend: React.js, React-Router, Material UI, Recharts, Victory
+* APIs: NewsAPI

+Carl is an app built with a Python-Flask backend, supported by a PostgreSQL database and SQLAlchemy as the ORM.
+The React.js frontend uses the ES6 fetch promise API to make requests to the backend.
+The app uses React-Router to source components based on specific frontend routes.
+In terms of design, the app uses Material UI for various components and Recharts and Victory for the Analytics feature.

+## Features
+Create new entries for important job-search-related events.

+View and edit entries, review activity and find recent news articles about a specific company.

+Compare companies, applications, and offers.
+Log pros and cons per selected company.

+View personal analytics based on time-series data for each logged application.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-See deployment for notes on how to deploy the project on a live system.
+### Prerequisites

+1. Node.js
+2. Python2

 ### Frontend